We find pointless the use of archaic materials such as leather. We are the only 100% vegan motorcycle clothing brand.

 With a quality synthetic leather suit, you have a greater comfort from the beginning (we are not the only ones who say this, our customers say so too), and with equal protections it is lighter than cow leather.
 Maintenance is easier, as it does not require hydration and you only need to wash it by hand.

-That said, what are you waiting for to join our community and become a rider of the future?
+That said, what are you waiting for to join our community and wear vegan motorcycle clothing?